 - 3.1 This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.

 - 3.2 This licensing authority may consider measures to meet the licensing objectives such as:

 - CCTV

 - supervision of entrances / machine areas

 - physical separation of areas

 - location of entry

 - notices / signage

 - specific opening hours

 - self-exclusion schemes

 - provision of information leaflets / helpline numbers for organisations such as GamCare.

-- measures / training for staff on how to deal with suspected truant school children on the premises
+- measures / training for staff on how to deal with children that are not endowed with authority to be absent from school and on the premises, this includes electively home schooled and excluded children.